 There are a variety of reasons you might consider skipping dryer sheets, from helping your clothes last longer to avoiding potential skin irritation.
 But, can you even do that or are dryer sheets necessary?

 Dryer sheets are not necessary.
 Dryer sheets do provide some benefits, such as reduced static and added scents.
 However, dryer sheets are not necessary and can have disadvantages.
-Alternatives to dryer sheets include dryer balls and DIY remedies.
+Alternatives to dryer sheets include dryer balls, vinegar, aluminum foil, and homemade dryer sheets.

 If you’re like me, you probably started using dryer sheets when you first learned to do laundry.
 Since then, I’ve stopped using dryer sheets entirely and now we use dryer balls instead.
 Keep reading to see if ditching the dryer sheets makes sense for you too.